VincentAlcazer/StatAid/paper.md

 As an evolving open-source software, another goal of `StatAid` is also to fit specific needs by allowing users to request particular feature implementation for their study.

 `StatAid` was designed to be used by clinicians, researchers, students and any person wanting to perform statistical analysis with no coding ability.
+It has already been used by multiple researchers and students for their PhD or medical doctors for their thesis.
 It was primarly designed for medical/life science data analysis but can easily be extended to other fields.

 # References